IsaacScript/isaacscript/packages/docs/docs/main/gotchas.md

 This error is because `TearFlag` is not exactly the same thing as `BitFlags<TearFlag>`.
 (The former must be equal to one specific flag, and the latter can be 0 or more flags.)

-To solve this problem, you can use the `bitFlags` helper function, which will cast the flag for you:
+To solve this problem, you can use the `bitFlags` helper function, which will convert the flag for you:

 ```ts
 // TypeScript code